DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 - `On` - Ensures that private messages are never displayed.
 - `Off` - Forces private messages for all connections.

-The following image demonstrates an error message that exposes sensitive information:
+In the following image, sensitive information is displayed within an error message:

 ![Unsafe Error Message](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/error-message-exposed.png)

-In the secure configuration, the error message is substituted by a more generic one:
+By using secure configuration, the error message is substituted by a more generic message:

 ![Safe Error Message](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/error-message-generic.png)

 #### Manually Displaying Error Messages

-It is recommended that you never show exception messages (Exception.Message) in your application's UI because this text can contain sensitive information.
-For example, the following code sample demonstrates an unsafe approach:
+You should never display exception messages (Exception.Message) in your application's UI because this text may contain sensitive information.
+For example, the following code sample is considered unsafe:

 ```cs
 protected void UpdateButton_Click(object sender, EventArgs e) {